DominicSimpson/climate-change-ml/README.md

 Which column will be my target variable for Machine Learning

 - Avg Temperature (°C)

 Summary of cleaning and transforming data:

 - I ensured via regex that the measurements in the column titles (°C, for example) were removed, and the titles converted to lowercase, with underscores added.
 This made for better formatted titles.
 I also dropped the Population column, due to not being essential to the project; in addition, the figures in the column were noticeably wrong.
 - I ensured that columns with floats were formatted to two decimal places, to preserve precision from original calculations (in climate change studies, small differences can be meaningful when looking at long-term trends).
 - I ordered the dataset by country and years (A-Z and 2000-2024 respectively).

 ML:

 I used a RandomForestRegressor as an interesting contrast to previously learning KNeighborsRegressor.
-The results of my tests on my dataled to the following outputs:
+The results of my tests on my data led to the following outputs:

 - Mean Absolute Error: 7.74 °C
 - Mean Squared Error: 83.40 °C^2